genixpro/hypermax/README.md

 }
 ```

+Hypermax will add in an additional "parameter_name.$index" field into the parameters it sends to your algorithm, so that you
+can tell which side of the branch you are on.

+Important!
+When using oneOf or anyOf, each of the options MUST be "object" type hyperparameters, as shown above.

 ### Constants

-When using decision points with you may find it convenient to add in a constant value to tell you which side of the branch you are on.
+When using decision points, you may find it convenient to add in a constant value to tell you which side of the branch you are on.

 This is easy using a "constant" parameter.
 You can have the same parameter name on both sides of the branch.